 The park's cozy family campground offers electric sites where family, friends, and pets can camp under the stars.
 Primitive sites for tents (carry in equipment) are available for those who prefer a rugged camping experience.
 Paddling, hiking, and picnicking are other fun activities available here.

 The park's archery range is located on the east side of the day-use area.
 Range includes both static and 3-D targets.
 Targets are 10, 20, 30, and 40 yards.
 You must provide your own equipment; field tips only — no broadheads.

-Perfect for paddling, the park offers one launch ramp with access to the Maumee River.
+Perfect for paddling, motor boats, and sail boats, the park offers one launch ramp with access to the Maumee River.

 - Launch ramp located at the marina near the park office